- Course and Credit Requirements

 Graduate level coursework taken from other institutions or earned prior to admission to this program may be approved and used toward meeting the MEEd requirements.
-Transfer coursework is limited to 12 credits.
-Coursework applied to an undergraduate degree cannot be used toward meeting MEEd requirements.
-If you would like to use graduate coursework from other institutions or graduate coursework from UMD earned prior to admission to the MEEd, you should list this coursework (up to 12 credits) on the Graduate Degree Plan in the section for transfer coursework.
+Per University policy, at least 20 of the 34 program requirements must be taken while enrolled in the MEEd program.
+Coursework applied to an undergraduate degree cannot be used toward meeting MEEd requirements, nor can coursework taken prior to having earned your undergraduate degree.
+If you would like to use graduate coursework from other institutions or graduate coursework from UMD earned prior to admission to the MEEd, you should list this coursework (up to 14 of the required 34 credits) on the Graduate Degree Plan in the section for transfer coursework.
 Official transcripts must be attached to the Graduate Degree Plan and must include a grade for the relevant course(s).
 To transfer coursework not listed on your approved Graduate Degree Plan (after you have already submitted your graduate degree plan), prepare a new Graduate Degree Plan, indicating on the plan it is a revised plan, and indicate the coursework you wish to transfer, as well as resulting changes to your Graduate Degree Plan; official transcripts must be attached to this form for the request to be considered.
 This form is submitted to and retained by the MEEd Graduate Program Office and forwarded to the UMD Graduate Office for electronic imaging.

 General Registration Information